Contramodules over pro-perfect topological rings: Introduction

 \subsection{Strongly closed subgroups}

 Let $\A$ be a complete, separated topological abelian group (with a base of neighborhoods of zero formed by open subgroups).
 Let $\fH\subset\A$ be a closed subgroup.
-Then the quotient group $Q=\A/\fH$ is separated by Lemma~\ref{quotient-group-topology-lem}(a), but it does not have to to be complete.
+Then the quotient group $Q=\A/\fH$ is separated by Lemma~\ref{quotient-group-topology-lem}(a), but it does not have to be complete.
 Let $\Q=Q\sphat\,$ be the completion of the topological group~$Q$.
 Then the natural morphism $p\:\A\rarrow\Q$ is the cokernel of the morphism $\fH\rarrow\A$ in the category of complete, separated topological abelian groups.
 The group $Q$~is a dense subgroup in $\Q$, and $\fH$ is the kernel of~$p$; but $p$~does not need to be surjective.

-A counterexample can be found in the book~\cite[Theorem~4.1.48]{AGM}, where it is explained how to construct, for any separated topological abelian group $Q$, a complete, separated topological group structure on the direct sum $\A=\bigoplus_{i=1}^\infty Q$ of a countable set of copies of $Q$ in such a way that the original topology on $Q$ is the quotient topology of the topology on $\A$ with respect to the summation map $\A\rarrow Q$.
+A counterexample, going back to the book~\cite[Proposition~11.1]{RD}, can be also found in the book~\cite[Theorem~4.1.48]{AGM}.
+It is explained in these books how to construct, for any separated topological abelian group $Q$, a complete, separated topological group structure on the direct sum $\A=\bigoplus_{i=1}^\infty Q$ of a countable set of copies of $Q$ in such a way that the original topology on $Q$ is the quotient topology of the topology on $\A$ with respect to the summation map $\A\rarrow Q$.
 So $\A$ is complete while $Q$ may be not.
-(In a different context of topological vector spaces over the field of real numbers, in its real topology, a counterexample to completeness of quotients was suggested already in~\cite[Exercise~IV.4.10(b)]{Bour}.)
+(See also~\cite[Problem~20D]{KN}.
+In a different context of topological vector spaces over the field of real numbers, in its real topology, a counterexample to completeness of quotients was suggested in~\cite[Exercise~IV.4.10(b)]{Bour}; see also~\cite[Proposition~11.2]{Pal}.)
+We refer to~\cite[Section~2]{Pextop} for a detailed discussion of this construction of counterexamples.

 Furthermore, given a set $X$, we have the induced map of sets/abelian groups $p[[X]]\:\A[[X]]\rarrow\Q[[X]]$.
 The subgroup $\fH[[X]]\subset\A[[X]]$ is the kernel of~$p[[X]]$.
 But even if the map~$p$ is surjective (i.~e., the topological group $Q$ is complete), the map $p[[X]]$ does not have to be surjective.
 Essentially, the problem consists in the following: given an $X$\+indexed family of elements in the group $\Q$ converging to zero in the topology of $\Q$, how to lift it to an $X$\+indexed family of elements in the group $\A$ converging to zero in the topology of~$\A$?